-Financial Policy
+Financial

-Tejas Bluebonnet Region

-Adopted May 11, 1995

-I. General Provisions
+General Provisions

-A.) Definitions:
+A. Definitions:

-Quarter: from RSC to the next RSC
+Quarter is from the beginning of one RSC to the beginning next RSC

-Fiscal Year: The Fiscal Year for TBRNA is from January 1 to December 31.
+The Fiscal Year for TBRNA is from January 1 through December 31.

-B.) Bank Account: All TBRSCNA funds will be deposited in a non-interest bearing account with a federal EIN, at a bank approved by the RSC.
-All checks will require a minimum of two of the following five authorized signatures: (1.)
-Facilitator; (2.)
-Treasurer; (3.)
-Co-Treasurer, (4.)
-Co-Facilitator, and (5.)
-RD.
+B. Bank Account: All TBRNA funds will be deposited in a non-interest bearing account with a federal EIN, at a bank approved by the RSC.
+All checks will require a minimum of two of the following five authorized signatures: Facilitator, Treasurer, Co-Treasurer, Co-Facilitator, and RD.

-C.) Receipt and deposit of funds: All funds received by the RSC from any source shall be delivered to the Treasurer immediately upon receipt.
+C. Receipt and deposit of funds: All funds received by the RSC from any source shall be delivered to the Treasurer immediately upon receipt.
 The Treasurer is responsible for depositing all funds within seven (7) working days.
 The Treasurer shall not receive any cash in excess of $25.00 unless the receipt is countersigned by at least one other regional officer, trusted servant, or member.
-The receipts for all funds received will be mailed.

-D.) Reports: The Treasurer shall submit a quarterly report reflecting all income and expenses of the Region, and will include in the report a detail of income and expenses of each sub-committee, so that they will have an on-going record of funds available for operation.
+D.) Reports: The Treasurer shall submit a quarterly report reflecting all income and expenses of the Region, and will include the following:

-For Treasure report to also include a breakdown of checks written
+in the report a detail of income and expenses of each sub-committee, so that they will have an on-going record of funds available for operationA breakdown of checks written

+to whom

+what for

+amount

+check number and

+date

-to “who”, “what for”, “amount” and “check number” and “date”.
-Also report to include copies of bank statements and photo copies of checks, provided by bank.
-(Front and back) with all sensitive receipt information redacted.
+Copies of bank statements

+Copies of checks provided by bankfront and back) with all sensitive receipt information redacted.

 E.) Audits: The Treasurer will make available at each RSC meeting the previous bank statements, canceled checks and books for inspection by any TBR trusted servant to verify the quarterly financial report.
 The Treasurer will also, upon request of the Facilitator, make available all of the financial records for review and audit.

-Part of the responsibilities for this position is to have a “full” treasury Audit, which will take place 2 times a year per the proposal passed on August 2018.

-One of those audits is to be conducted in October prior to the Treasurer scheduled election in Nov of each odd year and as well as an additional time during that odd year.
-Also, if there is an unexpected change in Treasurer Positions, an internal review will be done.

-The incoming Treasurer is to verify that the cash on hand matches the amount shown on the outgoing Treasurer’s report.
-Any discrepancy is to be reported to the RSC Executive body immediately.
-The internal review will be conducted by the Treasurer, Co Treasurer, RSC Facilitator, and 2 RCMS.
+The regional facilitator or co-facilitator will coordinate a full treasury audit at least twice per year, following the audit guidelines in Appendix C, with the Treasurer, Co-Treasurer, and two RCMs.
+An audit will take place at the end of a Treasurer’s term and before a newly elected treasurer assumes their responsibilities.
+The Facilitator will report the audit results at the following RSC.

-F.) Committee Appropriations: Subcommittees will develop their own internal guidelines to be approved by the RSC.
-The committees are authorized to responsibly and prudently spend the moneys allocated to them as approved by the RSC.
+F.) Committee Appropriations: Subcommittees will develop their own internal budgets to be approved by the RSC.
+The subcommittees are authorized to responsibly and prudently spend the moneys allocated to them as approved by the RSC.
 Regional funds will be used for subcommittee facility rental, literature, facilitator travel, and food.
 Anything other than these uses must first be submitted to the RSC for its approval.
 Each committee Facilitator is directly accountable to the RSC for any expenditures.
 The financial responsibility of each committee is outlined by each of their respective policies, except for the World Service Conference donation, which will be mailed to the WSC after each RSC.
 All receipts, along with a written record showing name, position, and reason for any and all expenses shall be turned over to the Treasurer as soon as possible.
 The time allowed is not to exceed the next RSC.
 The Treasurer will not release any more money to that person until all receipts are properly accounted for.